Blady-Com/gnoga/docs/user_guide.md

                           Contents   => "Command >",
                           Auto_Place => True);
       --  Labels can automatically place themselves before the associated --  control they are labeling.
-This is the default if Auto_Place not --  specified.
+This is the default if Auto_Place is not --  specified.

       View.Go_Button.Create (Form  => View.Entry_Form,
                              Value => "Go");
-      --  The "value" of a button is the button's text.
-Go_Button is a submit --  button and will cause it's Form to submit.
+      --  The "Value" of a submit button is the button's text.
+Go_Button is a submit --  button and will cause its Form to submit.

       View.On_Submit_Handler (On_Submit'Access);
       --  The submit event will bubble up if not handled at the form itself.